stretchr/docs/managing-resources.md

 ]
 ```

-The `~deltas` array in the change information will return with three objects, in the correct order, describing the IDs and timestamps for these new resources.
+The `~deltas` array in the change information will return with three objects, in the same order as the `POST`ed array, describing the IDs and timestamps for these new resources.
 For more information see _Deltas_.

 ### Updating a resource